 Consolidating All Three: the POEMS (Portfolio Order Execution Management System)

-It becomes a holistic Front Office offering if all three are connected to one solution.
-The benefits are obvious: you can overcome fragmented workflows and, as a result, focus on investment returns.
+With all three in one, it becomes a holistic Front Office offering.
 As a general rule of thumb, more capabilities within the same solution will reduce the cost of your investment systems.

-At the same, there are few such solutions available, and those that exist usually don’t cover the Middle Office well.
-In order to lower the operational risk of your portfolio and order management workflows, Middle and Front Office workflows need to be connected.
+At the same, there are few such solutions available, and those that exist usually don’t cover the Middle Office well, so the tradeoff is inefficiencies and costs elsewhere.
+In order to maximise operational efficiency, Middle and Front Office workflows need to be connected.

 Given the choices in the market today, at Limina, we believe the best option for most Investment Managers is:

-- A Portfolio Order Management System natively part of the Middle Office technology which is also a live-extract 3rd generation Investment Book of Record (IBOR) and
+- A Portfolio Order Management System natively part of the Middle Office technology which is also a live-extract 3rd generation IBOR System and

 - Choosing a separate EMS or outsourcing trading.